St. Catharines: Sailing

 There are marinas at Port Dalhousie and Port Weller and a club that sails from Municipal Beach.
 The St. Catharines Marina is at Port Weller.
 The Port Dalhousie Pier Marina and the Port Dalhousie Yacht Club are at Port Dalhousie.

+Track and Field

+St. Catharines is well known for its strong track and field programs and large amount of local clubs.
+St. Catharines has four track locations at Brock University, Governor Simcoe Secondary School, Sir Winston Secondary School, and Collegiate Secondary School.
+The city has also produced multiple club team national champions in both the U18 division with Edge Sport winning in 2024, and the U16 division with Thorold Elite winning in 2024.

 Government

 Municipal

 St. Catharines is governed by a mayor and city council of twelve city councillors, with two councillors representing each of the six municipal wards in the city.
 A city councillor is also elected by the council as a whole to serve as deputy mayor, who only fills the role should the elected mayor not be available.
 St. Catharines City Council meets every Monday and is open to participation by the community.
 Matters put forward are voted on by members of city council; the mayor presides over council debate and serves very much like the speaker, and as a result only votes in the case of a tie.
 After 2006, municipal elections will be in November every four years rather than the previous three.
 Unlike most cities its size, city councillors only serve on a part-time basis and continue with their non-political careers in the community.
 Only the mayor is elected to a full-time position.
 St. Catharines City Hall is downtown on Church Street.
 Tim Rigby was the Mayor of St. Catharines from 1997 to 2006; Brian McMullan was elected to succeed Rigby on 13 November 2006, and was sworn in on 4 December.
 He was re-elected in October 2010.
 On 27 October 2014, Walter Sendzik was elected mayor of St. Catharines and assumed office in December 2014.